This post was originally published on July 26, 2019 and was updated May 13th, 2019.

 My Supervision Story

 As a new MFT graduate, I lived in an area with few MFTs and even fewer clinical supervisors.
 My options were limited to my graduate program faculty, as well as some past graduates of the program.
 Despite this, I took my time choosing a supervisor, and I considered the things that were most important to me.

 During graduate work, one of my group supervision facilitators stood out to me.
 She had a way of seeing that didn’t come naturally to me, and I wanted to learn her way of noticing relational nuances.
 I already had her in mind for the role of clinical supervisor as I considered other factors.

 I had the option of working with faculty members that offered very reasonable rates as a service to alumni, and I chose to work with one of these faculty members for group supervision due to his unparalleled teaching and supervision skills, and not due to his rates.
 In fact, many of his supervisees often told him that he didn’t charge enough for the amount of value he provided.

-For my individual clinical supervisor, I chose based on #s 1 and 3.
+For my individual clinical supervisor, I chose based on factors 1 and 3, therapist development and systemic therapy theory.
 This is no surprise, given my love of learning and theory.
-These interests, as well as my vision for my future work, directed this decision more than cost.
-That being said, it took financial planning to commit to working with her for what turned out to be 3 years, because her supervision fee was equal to her session fee.
+These interests, as well as my vision for my future work, directed my decision more than cost.
+That being said, it took financial planning to commit to working with my individual supervisor for what resulted in 3 years of supervision, because her supervision fee was equal to her session fee.

 Never once have I regretted investing in supervision based on my chosen priorities.
 I gained much more than I’d hoped to gain from clinical supervision and both of my mentors’ influences.